 Theater majors also take on leadership roles in department productions and are often cast in lead roles.

 Perform and Gain Skills Useful in Any Career

 Theater majors often find the skills they learn and develop through performing useful in any career.
 Theater training can help you hone your communication skills, problem-solving abilities, creative thinking, and more.

-After college, performing arts graduates can expect to do what GC alumni are doing now—working coast to coast as industry professionals in theaters, arts management, touring companies, education, stage management, video/film production, or pursuing a fine arts degree in graduate school.
+After college, performing arts graduates can expect to do what GC alumni are doing now—working coast to coast as industry professionals in theaters, arts management, touring companies, education, stage management, video/film production, or pursuing fine arts degrees in graduate school.